Snowiiii/Pumpkin/docs/config/compression.md

 # Compression
 Compression is used to reduce the size of packets.
-This is benefical to reduce bandwidth server side and also help players on slower internet connections.
+This is benefical to reduce bandwidth server side and also to help players on slower internet connections.

 ## Configuring Compression